 Doctors typically diagnose ADHD in children who demonstrate hyperactive and impulsive behavior and have difficulty focusing.

-But ADHD can affect adults, too.
+However, ADHD can also affect adults.
 Where most people lose focus or act impulsively from time to time, a person with ADHD may have more extreme responses more often than others.

 Doctors can prescribe medications for ADHD symptoms, but these drugs can have side effects, and they do not always work.

-There are natural remedies that people can try, though these may have side effects also.
-Half of all children with ADHD are given alternative treatments in some way, according to studies cited in Neural Plasticity.
+There are natural remedies that people can try, though these may have side effects.
+According to

-However, no natural remedies have been shown to be as effective as medication and behavioral therapies, or a combination of both these.
+However, research indicates that no natural remedies are as effective as medication, behavioral therapies, or a combination of both.

 - Melatonin: This may help reduce insomnia, but there is no evidence that it reduces ADHD symptoms.

-- Iron, zinc, and magnesium: These may help if a person has a deficiency in any of these, but more research is needed to confirm the effectiveness of taking supplements.
+- Iron, zinc, and magnesium: These may help if a person has a deficiency in any of these, but more research is necessary to confirm the effectiveness of taking supplements.

 - Omega-3: Fish oils, for example, may help treat symptoms of ADHD, though the effect appears to be small.

 The use of any medication, including supplements, carries some risk.
-Children, in particular, should not take any supplementary or complementary medicine without their doctor’s approval.
+In particular, children should not take any supplementary or complementary medications without their doctor’s approval.

-Most supplements do not have approval from the U.S. Food and Drug Administration (FDA).
-As a result, there is no regulation on the contents, and no official recommended dosage.
+Additionally, most supplements do not have approval from the Food and Drug Administration (FDA).
+As a result, there is no regulation or recommended dosages regarding their contents.

-People must always check with a doctor whether it is safe to use a supplement or other remedy, and what dosage they should take.
+Therefore, people must always check with a doctor whether it is safe to use a supplement or other remedy and what dosage they should take.

 - Ginseng: This Chinese herb may alleviate hyperactivity and inattentiveness.

-- Ningdong: Another Chinese medicine that may help to reduce some ADHD symptoms.
+- Ningdong: Another Chinese remedy that may help reduce some ADHD symptoms.

 - Bacopa: This traditional Indian or Ayurvedic treatment derives from a plant also known as Brahmi or water hyssop.
 Studies have suggested it might reduce restlessness and improve self-control.

-More, large-scale research studies are needed to find out whether all these natural supplements and medicines are safe and effective.
+However, large-scale research studies are necessary to determine whether all these natural supplements and medicines are safe and effective.

-Researchers also still need to know, for example, how much a person should take and whether the substances will interact with other medications.
+For example, researchers also still need to know how much a person should take and whether the substances will interact with other medications.

-Some lifestyle practices and activities remain unproven but may help people with ADHD, according to a review published in ISRN Psychiatry in 2012.
+Some lifestyle practices and activities may help people with ADHD, but they need more scientific studies to confirm their effectiveness, according to an

-These may be better than some other methods if a parent or carer is looking to try them on a child, as they carry little risk.
+These may be more effective than some other methods if a parent or caregiver is looking to try them on a child, as they carry little risk.

-According to the review, some may show the greatest benefits when used alongside established treatments.
+According to the review, some of these lifestyle changes may show the greatest benefits when someone uses them alongside established treatments:

-Exercise and relaxation: Yoga, massage, and meditation may help to reduce some symptoms, and regular exercise of any kind can help people cope with stress.
-Parents and children can do these activities together if they wish.
+- Exercise and relaxation: Yoga, massage, and meditation may help reduce some symptoms, and regular exercise of any kind can help people cope with stress.
+Parents or caregivers and children can do these activities together if they wish.

-There is no evidence available yet about how long a person has to spend in the green space to see improvements, or how long the improvements will last.
+However, there is no current evidence about how long a person has to spend in the green space to see improvements or how long the improvements will last.

-A review published in 2012 concluded that an additive-free diet might help some people, but researchers note that this will only benefit “selected patients,” and it can be hard to implement.
+A 2012 review concluded that an additive-free diet might help some people, but researchers note that this will only benefit selected patients and can be hard to implement.

-However, eating a healthful, well-balanced diet with lots of fresh fruits, whole grains, and vegetables can benefit everyone, including those children and adults with ADHD.
+However, eating a nutritious, well-balanced diet with lots of fresh fruits, whole grains, and vegetables can benefit everyone, including those children and adults with ADHD.